Farhad-Davaripour/SpaceX_First_Stage_Data_Analysis/README.md

 ![image](MyImage-GitHub.jpg)

 - Farhad Davaripour is a quantitative analyst/data scientist with near 3 years of experience working in research and development roles.
-He has a knack for problem-solving and passion for data science (He is in training).
+He has a knack for problem-solving and passion for data science (He is certified with IBM Data Science Professional Certificate).
 - Connect with Farhad on [LinkedIn](https://www.linkedin.com/in/farhad-davaripour/)